chaiNNer-org/chaiNNer/docs/cli.md

 In some cases, you may want to run ChaiNNer without the GUI.
 E.g. to programmatically run the same chain with different inputs.
 As such, CLI mode is a way for advanced users with programming experience to work around the limitations of GUI chaiNNer.

-Conceptually, CLI mode simply opens a `.chn` chain files and runs it.
+Conceptually, CLI mode simply opens a `.chn` chain file and runs it.
 It's the same as if you opened the chain in the GUI and pressed the "Run" button.
 Of course, CLI mode has a way to set the inputs of nodes within the chain before running it.

 ## Usage